After-Ҵý Programs | Maple Ridge - Pitt Meadows Ҵý District 42

 Maple Ridge Elementary

-View the after-school programs flyer: Maple Ridge Elementary Spring 2025
+View the after-school programs flyer: Maple Ridge Elementary Fall 2025

 Learn the basics of theatre including acting, vocal presentation, and character work, all while rehearsing for a show.
 Students will develop teamwork, public speaking, communication, and self-expression skills.
 The group will perform on the last day of class for friends and family.